 - How do you split up financial responsibilities, and is it the best-case scenario?
 Do you share financial responsibilities equally?
 Or is one of you overwhelmed with tasks they strongly dislike or aren’t particularly strong at?
 Working as a couple has its challenges, but the flipside is that you’re not alone.
 You truly are a team, so approach your financial responsibilities with a teamwork mentality.
 Decide who can best handle what responsibilities.
 When you both work to your strengths, you have a better chance at success.
 Co-managing finances can be challenging, but it is possible to create a simple and attainable plan that works for both of you.
 A successful strategy always begins with sharing your thoughts and goals and assessing your situation.
 By asking yourselves (and each other) some basic questions, you’ll have a starting point with a clear picture of where you stand, where you want to be, and how to get there.Are there do-or-die financial planning rules you and your spouse can’t live without?
 Share your best money management tips in the comments.

-- Make 2017 a financial success by downloading our free discussion guide about managing money together.
+- Make this year a financial success by downloading our free discussion guide about managing money together.